abbodi1406/BatUtil/YAOCTRI/YAOCTRU_ReadMe.txt

 ## Intro

-* Batch script to generate download links for Office Click To Run installation files
+* A batch script to generate download links for Office Click To Run installation files

 * It can generate links for latest available version online by default, or compile links for specific version offline

-to get option to choose between the two mode always, edit the script and change to zero set latest=0
+to have the option to choose between the two mode always, edit the script and change to zero set latest=0

 ## How To

 * Run the script normally with double-click

 * Choose Office source from the listed 9 CDNs (channels)

+* If the selected channel offer different versions per Windows OS, you will be prompt to choose one

 * Choose desired Office Bitness (architecture)